milad1367/sirin/README.md

 # Quickstart

-frist you must edit app.json and edit package name.
+###### 1 - add your package name in app.json.

-add your package name in app.json and google API console.
+###### 2 - <a href="https://developers.google.com/fit/android/get-api-key">create a api key </a> and add your package name in your project api key.

+if you have any problems to get and create a signing certificate fingerprint please <a href="https://forums.expo.io/t/pedometer-fails-after-building-standalon-app/4470/3"> see here </a>

 The project dependencies are not included in this repository.
 To install all the dependencies you will need NPM.
 Run this command in the main directory: